 Drain excess water, turn off the heat, and drain in a fine-mesh strainer.
 Return to the pot and replace the lid. push the pot to the back of the stove and allow to steam for 10 minutes.
 Add the oil, about a tablespoon, and salt to season.
 Fluff with a fork and serve.

 The Pilaf Method

 The phrase “pilaf” is referenced to a way of cooking rice that is first sautéed/toasted in oil followed with a simmer and steam method.
 Toasting keeps the grains separate which creates a fluffy texture and lends it a highly preferred nutty and fragrant flavor.
 Basmati and jasmine rice are almost always made in pilaf-style.
 The pilaf method is most often cooked incorporating sautéed vegetables; think Spanish rice.

 Heat a 3- quart sauté pan on medium heat, add a tablespoon of olive oil, and heat.

 Add 1 ½ cups HOT water, or HOT chicken or vegetable broth.
 The mixture will bubble up; don’t be alarmed.
-Stir once to combine and cover with lid.
+Stir once to combine and cover with a lid.
 Bring mixture to a boil, without lifting the lid reduce to a simmer.
 Cook rice for 12 minutes.
-Turn the heat off, push the pot to the back of the stove and allow the rice to steam for 10 minutes.
+Turn the heat off, push the pot to the back of the stove, and allow to steam for 10 minutes.
 Add oil, about a tablespoon.
 Fluff with a fork, and serve.